Hadokane/CCI_PP4_Radicool_Store/README.md

     - A Youtuber with incredibly informative courses on Django.
 Was crucial study material when trying to understand Django and implement more up-to-date versions of features than specified by the course material.

 - My Family and Friends
-    - For providing some great feedback and user-testing across multiple devices and browsers.
+    - For providing some great feedback and user testing across multiple devices and browsers.

 [Back to top ↑](#radicool)